bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 mongod --fork --syslog
 ```

+- We will also install a GUI interface for interacting with MongoDB called Robo 3T: https://robomongo.org/download

 ## Introduction to MongoDB

 - MongoDB is a NoSQL storage solution that is meant to store unstructured, non-relational data.